The Netherlands IJmuiden October 2018

 “Twelve years ago I visited Chișinău, the capital of Moldova, for the first time.
-I walked in a park and bumped into an elderly lady living under a piece of plastic.
+I walked into a park and bumped into an elderly lady living under a piece of plastic.
 She told me she used to have a flat in the apartment block on the other side of the road on the top floor.
 As was usual in the old Soviet days the community had provided for it.
 One day she was approached by a project developer asking her if she would be interested to move to a fully renovated smaller flat on a lower floor so she did not have to walk the stairs.
 She would have all modern comfort at her disposal.
-The refurbishment was done and it would be newly furnished including modern equipment like TV, washing machine etc. If she would just sign some papers her things would be brought there by a relocation company.
+The refurbishment was done and it would be newly furnished including modern equipment like TV, washing machine, etc. If she would just sign some papers her things would be brought there by a relocation company.
 He was accompanied by a real notary and she being largely illiterate trusted this official person.”

 The relocation company came and cleared the flat.
 However, when her belongings were taken away there was no new apartment.
-The notary was a fraud and she had signed papers where she voluntary transferred the apartment.
+The notary was a fraud and she had signed papers where she voluntarily transferred the apartment.
 Nothing could be done and nobody cared for or helped her.
 Her son did not want to take her in as she was no use to him and his family as she had poor legs and could not walk and be useful.
 Her only option was to live in the basement staircase of the very same apartment block she had lived in for so many years.
 The neighbors knew both her and what happened to her and allowed her to be there until her incontinence created so much smell that they too kicked her out to the park.

 “It took me a week to get back to normal”

 “I clearly remember my disgust as I asked her what bothered her the most.
 She said it was the dogs….
 Not that they bit her but they kept her awake all night as they came after her feces and the smell…..
 I returned to Holland and it took me a week to come back to normal again and I decided to do something to help the very poor in Moldova.”